victtorm/MiniShell/README.md

 Key Learning Objectives

-Completing the Minishell project helps develop a deeper understanding of several core programming and system concepts, including:
+Completing the Minishell project helps develop a deeper understanding of several core programming and system concepts, including

     File Descriptors: Learn how file descriptors work, how to duplicate them with dup2, and their role in redirection and piping.